 Author and futurist Ray Kurzweil predicts that the technological singularity – the moment when AI becomes smarter than humans – is just decades away.
 Other AI experts disagree, claiming that true artificial intelligence before 2100 is impossible.
 Apart from academic and professional rhetoric, the debate around question one is important because the answer influences how long we have to get ready.

 Ready for what?
 Well, that depends on your answer to question two – what will AI mean for humankind?
 In a broader sense, this question just leads to more questions – will we control intelligent machines or will they control us?
 Will intelligent machines replace us, coexist with us, or merge with us?
-What will it mean to be human in the age of artificial intelligence?
+What are the risks of AI?
+What What will it mean to be human in the age of artificial intelligence?
 For more on this discussion see my article Why AI is Neither the End of Civilization not the Beginning of Nirvana.

 How do we currently use AI?